krmaxwell/cfp-collab-thompson-maxwell/talk-proposal.md

 # Description

-Beginning Python programmers often copy patterns recipes, and idioms from other languages or rely on older tutorials that might not show some of the newer, hotter features of the language.
+Beginning Python programmers often copy patterns, recipes, and idioms from other languages or rely on older tutorials that might not show some of the newer, hotter features of the language.
 In this talk, we'll demonstrate examples of things that can make your Python more fun, more readable, and more robust.